dheimgartner/OPSR/NOTES.md

 - Write test cases (e.g., hard-coded maxLik with simulated data should yield same)
   - However, you probably don't want to execute all of these tests on cran or package build...
 - BFGS converges much faster!
+-[ ] Formula 7 (conditional probability) => shouldn't it be W_j gamma (instead W gamma)?
+  - otherwise you have a dimensionality missmatch W gamma is a vector of length n
+  - And what about formula 8?
+- rho has to be positive, right? should we use log(rho) (or something) in max lik estimation? and then backtransform?